joaoferreira1985/hello-world-api/README.md

 Please look at file for build.

-Alternative after build we can use the docker-compose command for start the application.
+Alternative after build we can use the docker-compose command for start the application locally()